clouddrove/toc/README.md

 # TOC of All CloudDrove Packages and Tools

 This repo is a useful way to discover all [CloudDrove](https://clouddrove.com) developed and maintained repositories.
-It is mainly designed for clients of Clouddrove.
+It is mainly designed for clients of CloudDrove.

 ## Terraform Packages